 The answer varies with the species and its native habitat, the soil in which it is growing, and the light, temperature, and humidity in your home.
 Plants with a lot of leaf surface or soft, lush foliage will be thirstier than those with less foliage or waxy or leathery leaves.

 House plant watering needs are also affected by the growth cycle of the plant.
-A plant absorbs more water during active growth periods than during rest periods.
+A plant absorbs more water during active growth periods (in spring and summer) than during rest periods.

 What kind of pot have you got?
 The size and type of container are other important factors: in a small pot, moisture is absorbed quickly, a too-large pot will retain too much water.
 A plant in a porous clay pot will need watering more frequently than one in a plastic or glazed pot.
-For more information, take a look at Pots and Containers.
+To find out more, take a look at Pots and Containers.

 Wondering about that white crusty stuff on the surface of your plant's potting mix?